tupol/spark-utils/docs/spark-runnable.md

  * Trivial trait for creating basic runnable Spark applications.
  * These runnable still needs a runner or an app to run.
  *
- * @tparam Context the type of the application context or configuration class.
+ * @tparam Context the type of the application context class.
- * @tparam Result The output type of the run method.
+ * @tparam Result The output type of the run function.
  *
  */
 trait SparkRunnable[Context, Result] {

   /**
-   * This method needs to be implemented and should contain the entire runnable logic.
+   * This function needs to be implemented and should contain the entire runnable logic.
    *
    * @param context context instance that should contain all the application specific configuration
    * @param spark active spark session